CIDgravity/cidg-docs/content/en/nextcloud/advanced-users/get-metadata/index.md

 "https://nextcloud.twinquasar.io/remote.php/dav/files/<YOUR_NEXTCLOUD_USERNAME>/PublicFilecoin/"
 ```

-In this example the filePath will be :
+In this example the `filePath` will be :

 ```
 /PublicFilecoin/<LOCAL_FILE_NAME_TO_UPLOAD_WITH_EXTENSION>
 ```

-### get-file-metadata API call
+## API call to get file metadata

 The main information are :
-- file.cid
+- `metadata.file.cid`
-- file.details.state
+- `metadata.file.details.state`
-- file.details.retrievableCopies
+- `metadata.file.details.retrievableCopies`

 When pulling metadata from a folder, the returned information aggregates all subfolders and files within that folder.
 This means that querying the top-level folder provides a comprehensive view of the entire dataset, including all contained subfolders and their respective files.